The student news site of Mount Carmel High School

 The former Loretto Academy, located on East 65th Street, just south of Mount Carmel's campus, has always stood out to me.
 Its sheer magnitude calls out and demands attention....

-Schererville, Indiana, is just 50 minutes from Chicago, but its a whole different world (Photo credit: Joey BLS via Wikimedia Commons under Creative Commons license.)
+Schererville, Indiana, is just 50 minutes from Chicago, but it's a whole different world (Photo credit: Joey BLS via Wikimedia Commons under Creative Commons license.)

 Schererville offers a quiet alternative